-Focusing their efforts on closing the gap between men and women in Science, Technology, Engineering, Mathematics (STEM) careers, Tiffani Johnson and Serena Ang established and developed the program STEM Gals.
+Focusing their efforts on closing the gap between men and women in Science, Technology, Engineering, Mathematics (STEM) careers, Tiffani Johnson established and developed the program STEM Gals and recruited Serena Ang.
 Their interest in pursuing STEM careers along with observations of the deficiency of women in STEM sparked their desire to create a campaign focused on exposing and engaging girls in STEM.
 Our team accomplished this through outreach initiatives, hands-on activities, guest speakers, and fundraisers.
 STEM Gals primarily reaches out to girls from kindergarten to eighth grade in the Silicon Valley.
+We have newly developed curriculum for high school students in the San Francisco Bay Area.

 Serena Ang wants to pursue engineering and run her own tech company in the near future.
 She is part of a multitude of STEM programs and wants to share her passions with young girls.
 Tiffani Johnson has a great passion for medicine and is aspiring to become a surgeon.
 She desires to increase the number of female and minority physicians, as well as future leaders of STEM.
 Tiffani has observed instances where members of her community are not exposed to STEM-related careers, and her life experiences taught her the importance of being an advocate for underrepresented, female students.